Rwin-X/100-days-of-vibecoding/LEARN.md

             is that worth it>???

-            --- create one thing every day ---
+            --- create one thing every day --- time to go more deeper and have roadmap

     11 ----> create more and more and more

     !!
 12 :